Landlord’s Accounting Practices and Records Sample Clauses

 Landlord’s Accounting Practices and Records.
 Landlord shall maintain records respecting Taxes and Expenses and determine the same in accordance with sound accounting and management practices.
 Subject to the other provisions of this Article, Landlord may from time to time use a full accrual system of accounting, or a modified cash basis of accounting with appropriate accrual adjustments to ensure that each year includes substantially the same major recurring items.
 Unless Tenant takes exception by notice to Landlord within thirty (90) days after Landlord provides any Statement to Tenant, such Statement shall be considered final and binding on Tenant (except as to additional Expenses or Taxes not then known or omitted by error).
 If Tenant takes exception by notice within such time, Landlord may seek certification from Landlord's independent certified public accountant as to the proper amount of Taxes and Expenses.
 In such case: (i) such certification shall be considered final and binding on both parties (except as to additional Expenses or Taxes not then known or omitted by error), and (ii) Tenant shall pay Landlord for the cost of such certification, unless it shows that Taxes and Expenses were overstated by at least five (5) percent.
 Pending resolution of any such exceptions, Tenant shall pay Tenant's Share of Taxes and Expenses in the amounts shown on such Statement, subject to credit, refund or additional payment after any such exceptions are resolved.

 Landlord’s Accounting Practices and Records.
-Landlord shall maintain records respecting Taxes and Expenses and determine the same in accordance with sound accounting and management practices consistently applied in accordance with this Lease.
-Subject to the other provisions of this Article, Landlord may from time to time use a full accrual system of accounting, or a modified cash basis of accounting with appropriate accrual adjustments to ensure that each year includes substantially the same major recurring items.
-Unless Tenant takes exception by notice to Landlord within thirty (30) days after Landlord provides any Statement to Tenant, such Statement shall be considered final and binding on Tenant (except as to additional Expenses or Taxes not then known or omitted by error).
+Landlord shall maintain records respecting Taxes and Expenses and determine the same in accordance with sound accounting and management practices.
+Landlord may from time to time use a full accrual system of accounting, or a modified cash basis of accounting with accrual adjustments to ensure that each year includes substantially the same major recurring items.
+Unless Tenant takes exception by notice to Landlord within thirty (30) days after Landlord provides any Operating Statement to Tenant, such Operating Statement shall be considered final and binding on Tenant (except as to additional Expenses or Taxes not then known or omitted or added by error).
 If Tenant takes exception by notice within such time, Landlord may seek certification from Landlord's independent certified public accountant as to the proper amount of Taxes and Expenses.
-In such case: (i) such certification shall be considered final and binding, on both parties (except as to additional Expenses or Taxes not then known or omitted by error), and (ii) Tenant shall pay Landlord for the cost of such certification, unless it shows that Taxes and Expenses were overstated by at least five (5) percent.
+In such case: (i) such certification shall be considered final and binding on both parties (except as to additional Expenses or Taxes not then known or omitted or added by error), and (ii) Tenant shall pay Landlord for the cost of such certification, unless it shows that Taxes and Expenses were overstated by at least five percent (5%).
 Pending resolution of any such exceptions, Tenant shall pay Tenant's Share of Taxes and Expenses in the amounts shown on such Statement, subject to credit, refund or additional payment after any such exceptions are resolved.

 Landlord’s Accounting Practices and Records.
 Unless Tenant takes exception by notice to Landlord within thirty (30) days after Landlord provides any statement to Tenant for any item of Additional Rent, such statement shall be considered final and binding on Tenant (except as to additional Expenses or Taxes not then known or omitted by error).
 If Tenant takes exception by notice within such time, Landlord may seek confirmation from Landlord’s independent certified public accountant as to the proper amount of Taxes and Expenses determined in accordance with sound accounting practices.
 In such case: (i) such confirmation shall be considered final and binding on both parties (except as to additional expenses or taxes not then known or omitted by error), and (ii) Tenant shall pay Landlord for the cost of such confirmation, unless it shows that Taxes and Expenses were overstated by at least five percent (5%).
 Pending resolution of any such exceptions, Tenant shall pay all amounts shown on such Landlord’s statement, subject to credit, refund or additional payment after any such exceptions are resolved.